 - Maintain adequate records of the disposition of test articles, including dates, quantity, and use by subjects, and return unused supplies to the sponsor or provide for appropriate disposition.

-- Prepare and maintain adequate and accurate research records in accordance with the IU HRPP Policy on Data Management.
+- Prepare and maintain adequate and accurate research records in accordance with the IU HRPP Policy on Research Data Management.

 - Provide appropriate reports to the sponsor, including adverse events.